Vietnam.vn - Nền tảng quảng bá Việt Nam

 People should note that the predicted temperature in the heat bulletins and the actual temperature felt outdoors can differ by 2-4 degrees Celsius, and can even be higher in special conditions such as concrete surfaces and asphalt roads.

-According to the National Center for Hydro-Meteorological Forecasting, from July 3 to 11, in the Northern region, there will be showers and thunderstorms in some places in the late afternoon and at night, especially in mountainous areas, there will be scattered showers and thunderstorms at night, locally heavy to very heavy rain; hot during the day, with some places experiencing intense heat.
+According to the National Center for Hydro-Meteorological Forecasting, from July 3 to 11, in the Northern region, there will be showers and thunderstorms in some places in the evening and at night.
+In mountainous areas, there will be scattered showers and thunderstorms at night, with some places having heavy to very heavy rain.
+During the day, it will be hot, with some places experiencing intense heat.

-In the Central Highlands and the South, there will be showers and scattered thunderstorms in the afternoon and at night, with some areas having moderate to heavy rain; intermittent sunshine during the day.
+In the Central Highlands and the South, there will be showers and scattered thunderstorms in the afternoon and at night, with some moderate to heavy rain; intermittent sunshine during the day.

 This is the longest heat wave in the North since the beginning of this summer.
 During this heat wave, temperatures in Hanoi range from 29 to 39 degrees Celsius, with the highest temperature forecast to be 39 degrees Celsius on July 7.